 It was our first time diving a wreck and it made an excellent introduction, with an ideal depth to explore the tunnels and beneath the hull.
 Just when we thought our fun had come to an end, another two turtles swam right up to us as we ascended, as if to say goodbye.

-This two-tank dive trip costs US$130 including tanks and weights.
+This two-tank dive trip was organized by Mike Severns Diving.
+It costs US$130 including tanks and weights.
 Rental for a wetsuit, BC and regulator with computer cost $5 each, while rental for all equipment comes at a total cost of $145 with mask and fins included.

 All dives start at 6am and return by 11am or 12pm.
 Typically the first dive is off the island of Molokini and the second dive is close to the island of Maui, with the actual dive sites at each island determined in the morning depending on the interests of the divers and the weather.